 - Some of my talented colleagues are working on the general problem of estimating species trees from multi-locus data under various model conditions, including in the presence of horizontal gene transfer (HGT).
 ASTRAL is a software developed in the group that does pretty well on this challenge and we are exploring its performance under various model conditions along with potential improvements.
 I’ve been working on a couple theorems related to statistical consistency of these methods under some particular model conditions.

 - I have been working for a while on an interface to draw my own phylogenetic trees in python, which I call the Phylostrator.
 One could argue that we have far too many phylogeny viewing programs available already, but not many of them give you full control of what gets drawn on every pixel of the image, and not many of them are scriptable in python.
-The Phylostrator is the unholy marriage of PyCairo and DendroPy, with a GUI built in WxPython that does a few specific things well.
+The Phylostrator is the unholy marriage of PyCairo and DendroPy, with a GUI built in WxPython.
+The GUI is a trainwreck but the software itself does a few specific things well.
 It also has a module to draw alignments with a phylogeny by the side.
 So if you’re a biologist and a control freak with an artistic side, give it a shot!

 Finally, I have a pet research interest that is not strictly related to my work: Algae.
 Specifically I am interested in the genotypes and phenotypes of strains of Algae that have the potential to be efficient biofuel producers.

 Liu, K., T.J.
 Warnow, M.T.
 Holder, S. Nelesen, J. Yu, A. Stamatakis, and C.R.
 Linder.
 “SATe-II: Very Fast and Accurate Simultaneous Estimation of Multiple Sequence Alignments and Phylogenetic Trees.”
 Systematic Biology (2012) 61(1):90-106